st-tech/ppf-contact-solver/README.md

 > This port will be used to access the frontend afterward.
 > The two port numbers of `8080` must match the value we set for `$MY_WEB_PORT` below.

-First, install the CUDA toolkit along with the driver on your host system.
+First, install the CUDA Toolkit [[Link]](https://developer.nvidia.com/cuda-downloads) along with the driver on your host system.
-Next, follow the instructions specific to the operating system running on the host.
+Next, follow the instructions below specific to the operating system running on the host.

 ### 🪟 Windows

-Next, install the latest version of Docker Desktop [[Link]](https://docs.docker.com/desktop/setup/install/windows-install/) on your computer.
+Install the latest version of Docker Desktop [[Link]](https://docs.docker.com/desktop/setup/install/windows-install/) on your computer.
+You may need to log out or reboot after the installation.
+After logging back in, launch Docker Desktop to ensure that Docker is running.
 Then, create a container 📦 by running the following Docker command in PowerShell:

 ```
 $MY_WEB_PORT = 8080  # Port number for JupyterLab web browsing